When is Winter Love Island on ITV2? Cast, location and your questions answered

 - What happened on Love Island last night?

-So, before we ask “winter to do one,” here’s everything you need to know about the ongoing series of Love Island on ITV2 including who’s taking part, how to watch it and who our new host is…
+So, before we ask “winter to do one,” here’s everything you need to know about the ongoing series of Love Island on ITV2 including who’s taking part, how to watch it and our bombshells are…

 Contents